She Ain't Got...

-"She Ain't Got..." is a song recorded by American singer LeToya Luckett released as the second single taken from her second studio album Lady Love (2009).
-The song was written by LeToya Luckett, Andre Merritt, Chris Brown, Cory Bold and produced by Bold.
-The song was released on June 1, 2009, through Capital Records.
+"She Ain't Got..." is a song recorded by American singer LeToya Luckett.
+It was written by Luckett, Andre Merritt, Chris Brown and Cory Bold, while production was overseen by Bold.
+Merritt was credited as a vocal and co-producer, while Brown received a vocal producer credit.
+The song was released as the second single from her second studio album Lady Love (2009), on June 1, 2009, through Capital Records.

-It is the first single by LeToya to carry a Parental Advisory sticker; however, the clean version of the song has also been released with the title "She Ain't Got..." and does not feature the sticker on the cover.